Allergan plc - Compensation Committee of the Board of Directors Charter

 I. Statement of Purpose

 The Compensation Committee (the “Committee”) is a standing committee of the Board of Directors (the “Board”) of Allergan plc (the “Company”).
-The purpose of the Committee is to discharge the responsibility of the Board relating to compensation of the Company’s executive officers and such other employees as the Committee may determine (together, “management”) and related matters.
+The purpose of the Committee is to discharge the responsibility of the Board relating to compensation of the Company’s Chief Executive Officer (“CEO”) and the other Executive Officers (as defined below) and related matters.
 The Committee’s goals are to ensure that the Company’s compensation programs are designed to provide a competitive level of compensation to attract and retain talented executives, reward and encourage maximum corporate and individual performance, promote accountability and assure that employee interests are aligned with the interests of the Company’s stockholders.

 .
 At least annually, this charter shall be reviewed and reassessed by the Committee and any proposed changes shall be submitted to the Board for approval.

 .
 The Committee shall be composed of at least two members.
-Each of the Committee’s members shall meet the requirements for compensation committee members as set forth in the listing rules of the New York Stock Exchange (“NYSE”) and any other requirements of applicable law and, unless otherwise expressly determined by the Board, shall also meet the requirements of an “outside director” for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the “Code”) and the requirements of a “non-employee director” for purposes of Section 16 of the Securities Exchange Act of 1934, as amended.
+Each of the Committee’s members shall meet the requirements for compensation committee members as set forth in the listing rules of the New York Stock Exchange (“NYSE”) and any other requirements of applicable law and, unless otherwise expressly determined by the Board, shall also meet the requirements of an “outside director” for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended and the regulations thereunder (the “Code”) and the requirements of a “non-employee director” for purposes of Section 16 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) and the rules thereunder.
 The Nominating and Corporate Governance Committee shall assess the qualifications of the Committee members and nominees, and shall recommend to the Board membership for the Committee based on such assessment.
 The Board shall consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director’s ability to be independent from management in connection with the duties of a Committee member.

-C. Term and Committee Chair
+C. Term, Meetings and Committee Chair

 The following shall be the principal responsibilities of the Committee: